zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: The other thing I think about is that any ideology, any belief taken to an extreme, can be dangerous.
 There are many examples of this in the community: Leverage Research, SBF, the Zizians.
 Do you ever think about that?
 That there are multiple examples of this ideology being taken to an extreme.

 **ZMD**: I don't spend a lot of time thinking about this.
-Ozy Brennan, who you quoted in the Lighthaven piece, actually has like [an article about that topic in _Asterisk_ magazine, "Why Are There So Many Rationalist Cults?"](https://asteriskmag.com/issues/11/why-are-there-so-many-rationalist-cults) I guess I don't spend a lot of time personally worrying about this because I feel like it's not a problem for me.
+Ozy Brennan, who you quoted in the Lighthaven piece, actually has [an article about that topic in _Asterisk_ magazine, "Why Are There So Many Rationalist Cults?"](https://asteriskmag.com/issues/11/why-are-there-so-many-rationalist-cults) I guess I don't spend a lot of time personally worrying about this because I feel like it's not a problem for me.
 Maybe some people would say that I have extreme beliefs, but I don't seem to be having problems.

-**CM**: I guess there are two things, you could have a single person having extreme beliefs, or the group—the group dynamic is part of this.
+**CM**: I guess there are two things, you could have a single person having extreme beliefs, or the group dynamic is part of this.
 That can be dangerous.
 If everybody is pushing everybody else to the extreme.
 But you don't think much about that.

 **ZMD**: So there's also this problem of different groups slandering each other.
 I mentioned in the memoir that there were a couple years when I was collaborating with Michael Vassar and some of his friends on a lot of intellectual stuff.
 I still consider myself friends with Ben Hoffman and Jessica Taylor.
 I don't talk to Michael very much these days.
 We chatted briefly at a conference the other month.
 But there's some people who call us "the Vassarites" with cultish insinuations in a way that just sort of seems like slander, because from the inside, like, what?
 We're different people who talk to each other sometimes, what is the alleged problem here, exactly?

 **CM**: It's a great point.
 It's a tricky thing to describe.

-**ZMD**: So that's why—you've told me that like the book will be able to capture more nuance than the _New York Times_ articles.
+**ZMD**: So that's why—you've told me that the book will be able to capture more nuance than the _New York Times_ articles.
 I hope you're telling the truth about that, because the conversations that we have here are actually good.
 In these conversations here, you seem pretty perceptive.
 I want to trust you.

 **CM**: Good to hear.